rmrector/script.artwork.beef/src/content/usage/firstusage.md

 - For multiple Kodi devices with their own databases and you want Artwork Beef to download **image files** to be shared across them, enable "Automatically add artwork from file system only" on all but the master Kodi device.
+- If you are using the Universal Movie Scraper, configure it to use TheMovieDB for search to add the TMDB ID which improves movie matching on fanart.tv.
+If you are using a media manager, configure it to add a 'tmdb' unique ID to movie NFOs.

 Okay, so these are more interesting just _after_ the first run: